ArtGames101/Heaven-or-Hell/README.md

 # Heaven-or-Hell
-Send someone to heaven or hell
+Send someone to heaven or hell.

-dont judge me for bugs
+Don't judge me for bugs.